cseanburns/electronic_resource_mgmt/lectures/10-licensing-basics.md

 # Lecture 10: Licensing Basics

-This week we start our two week coverage on licensing issues.
+This week we start our two-week coverage on licensing issues.
 Licensing is at the top of the list of most important aspects of electronic resource management.

-The readings are pretty straightforward, but let's preview some of the basics, which are nicely outlined in Weir (2016) (not in the reading but reference below):
+The readings are pretty straightforward, but let's preview some basics, which are nicely outlined in Weir (2016) (not in the reading but reference below):

 - There is a difference between copyright law and contract law.
 In short, contract law overrides copyright law.
 This is why, for example, authors may